The Benefits of Income Protection and Unemployment Insurance

 Policy terms and Features

-Also known as accident, sickness and unemployment insurance (or ASU), there are a number of unemployment insurance options within the market place, often with slightly different policy terms, features, benefits and prices!
+There are a number of income protection and unemployment insurance options within the market place, often with slightly different policy terms, features, benefits and prices!
 However, they all typically have the same aim – to provide you with a financial cushion in the event of incapacity or involuntary unemployment.

 In the event of a successful claim a typical payment insurance policy may offer the following benefits: